webchick/webchick.tech/clt0mbeu600050al69ho05jli.md

 * ...are in strategic target locations that Field Marketing/Sales cares about

+* ...have developers in your product's target audience in attendance

-* ...have a number of customers/prospects coming (and see if you can also do a lunch & learn with their developers while you're in the area!)
+* ...have a number of customers/prospects who are coming (and see if you can also do a lunch & learn with their developers while you're in the area!)

 * ...have opportunities to partner with...
 Partners :)